 Power of scarcity, right?

 So you might use words like “instant”, “hurry” and “last” in your copy — to snatch their attention.

 And you might cap quantities of whatever you’re selling.

 “Only 10 deals left, grab yours while stocks last!”

-Though you don’t have to be quite so obvious — if a more subtle approach works better for your audience:
+Though you don’t have to be quite as obvious — if a more subtle approach works better for your audience: